-Based on currently available data, the minimum estimated U. S. commercial fishery-related mortality and serious injury for this stock (0.8) is less than 10% of the calculated PBR (1526) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
-The estimated annual level of total human-caused mortality and serious injury (0.8 + 702 + 1.2 = 704) is not known to exceed the PBR (15,262) for this stock.
-However, given that the population is declining for unknown reasons that are not explained by the level of direct human-caused mortality, there is no guarantee that limiting those mortalities to the level of the PBR will reverse the decline.
+Based on currently available data, the minimum estimated U. S. commercial fishery-related mortality and serious injury for this stock (1.6) is less than 10% of the calculated PBR (1,454) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
+The estimated annual level of total human-caused mortality and serious injury (1.6 + 593 + 1.4 = 596) is not known to exceed the PBR (14,543) for this stock.
+However, given that the population is declining for unknown reasons, and this decline is not explained by the relatively low level of direct human-caused mortality, there is no guarantee that limiting mortalities to the level of the PBR will reverse the decline.
+The northern fur seal was designated as "depleted" under the Marine Mammal Protection Act (MMPA) in 1988 because population levels had declined to less than 50% of levels observed in the late 1950s (1.8 million animals; 53 FR 17888, 18 May 1988) and there was no compelling evidence that carrying capacity (K; 1.8 million) had changed substantially since the late 1950s.
 The Eastern Pacific stock of northern fur seal is classified as a strategic stock because it is designated as "depleted" under the MMPA.
+This stock will remain listed as depleted until population levels reach at least the lower limit of its optimum sustainable population (estimated at 60% of K; 1,080,000).